-Grand Portage Reservation – The Grand Portage Band of Lake Superior Chippewa, a federally-recognized Tribal sovereign nation, asks nonresidents to avoid the use of Tribal roads, trails, lakes and lake shores on the Grand Portage Reservation.
-This request is temporary and is in response to Band’s concerns about nonresidents recreating on the Reservation.
-The Grand Portage Band asks nonresidents to respect the wishes of the Band and recreate elsewhere until the tentative opening date of June 29, 2020.
-Click here for more information.
+Grand Portage Reservation – The Grand Portage Band of Lake Superior Chippewa, a federally-recognized Tribal sovereign nation, asks nonresidents to be mindful in the use of Tribal roads, trails, lakes and lake shores on the Grand Portage Reservation.

-- Grand Portage Lodge and Casino – Scheduled to reopen June 29, 2020.
+- Grand Portage Lodge and Casino – Open

-- Grand Portage RV Park and Campground – Closed
+- Grand Portage RV Park and Campground – Open

 - Tribal roads, trails, lakes and lakeshores – Closed to nonresidents.
 The best way to find out if you can visit a certain lake, river, or trail on the Reservation is to ask a band member or a representative of the Tribal Government or Tribal Staff.
 Trust Lands and Natural Resources can be reached at 218-475-2415.
 The Tribal Government office phone number is 218-475-2277.

-- The United State & Canada border – Closed to non-essential traffic.
-Tentative reopening, July 21, 2020.
+- The United State & Canada border – Closed to non-essential traffic until at least October 21, 2020.

 About Grand Portage –